 Age of Vines: 50-70 years old

 Tasting Note: The Prémices is easy drinking and lighter than the Brouilly and Cotes de Brouilly, but it is anything but a simple wine.
-The lightness and elegance of this wine is balanced with a healthy dose of minerality and complexity that make this one for serious gamay drinkers.
+The lightness and elegance of this wine are balanced with a healthy dose of minerality and complexity that make this one for serious Gamay drinkers.

 Brouilly — Back to the top

 Vinification Method: The Brouilly is fermented in concrete tank, and bottled usually in April.